Pat Shepherd – Owner & Director

 Dustin has danced, toured and worked with some of the biggest names in the entertainment world including Janet Jackson, the Backstreet Boys, Paula Abdul, Brandy, Aaron Carter, Nicole Scherzinger of the Pussycat Dolls and All 4 One.
 Dustin started out his career dancing for several cruise lines and theme parks, including Walt Disney World in Orlando where he was a Kid of the Kingdom.
 Dustin was a featured dancer in the movie comedy Black Knight starring Martin Lawrence and can be seen in commercials, award shows and special television performances for Macy’s, Disney, Nike, MTV, Bank of America, Quiksilver Surf Company and Nickelodeon.

-Dustin now stays in demand, all over the world, teaching and choreographing for various artists, NBA dance teams, theme parks, hotel and casino shows, NCAA Bowl Game Halftime Shows, industrials and college dance teams.
+Dustin now stays in demand, all over the world, teaching and choreographing for various artists, NBA dance teams, hotel and casino shows, NCAA Bowl Game Halftime Shows, industrials and college dance teams.
 Dustin has traveled the globe, teaching guest master classes in Australia, Panama, Mexico, Canada, New Zealand, Costa Rica and Germany.
-Dustin was the head choreographer for the 2015 Holiday Bowl Halftime Show in San Diego and the 2016 Orange Bowl Halftime Show in Miami featuring the band DNCE!
-This past year, Dustin dusted off his dancing shoes and can be seen as a featured dancer in the new remake of Dirty Dancing.
+Dustin was the head choreographer for the 2015 & 2018 Holiday Bowl Halftime Show in San Diego, the 2016 Orange Bowl Halftime Show in Miami featuring the band DNCE and the 2017 Pearl Harbor Day Parade in Hawaii.
+Dustin dusted off his dancing shoes and can be seen as a featured dancer in the new remake of Dirty Dancing.

-Dustin is excited to bring his funky fresh style and love for dance to the studio!
+Dustin is excited to bring his funky fresh style, exciting energy and love of dance to the studio!
 He is happy to call Hendersonville home & looks forward to many years at the studio with his beautiful wife, Sheraton!

 April started her dance education at Pat’s School of Dance!
 She begin dance competition at age 10 and started student teaching at age 13.
 April is married to her husband, Anthony and they have two beautiful children, Autumn and Aidan.

-April has been teaching at Pat’s School of Dance for 27 years!!!
+April has been teaching at Pat’s School of Dance for over 25 years!
 Her most memorable Pat’s performance was in Miami, FL where she danced with the Pat Shepherd Dance Company for the Lion’s Club International Convention.
-April was certified to teach tap and jazz through Dance Educators of America in 1996 and is still a current member.
+April is certified to teach tap and jazz through Dance Educators of America and is still a current member.
 She routinely attends various teachers training schools to stay abreast of the latest teaching techniques.
 Her work as a choreographer extends locally to North Henderson High School where she works with the Show Choir.
 April can be seen in the new remake of Dirty Dancing.
-She has a special featured part in the ballroom scene where she dances with the lead, Johnny.
+Look for her special featured part in the ballroom scene where she dances with the lead, Johnny.

 April is charming, funny and communicates extremely well with the children.
-April is the Adult Dance Director at Pat’s School of Dance.
-Outside of teaching at the studio, April loves spending time with her family.
+April is also the Adult Tap Dance Teacher at Pat’s.

 Brittany Sellers Roland

-With an extensive background in cheer, Brittany was part of the UNC Asheville dance and cheer team.
-Brittany was the assistant choreographer for the 2016 Orange Bowl Halftime Show in Miami as well as the 2015 Holiday Bowl Halftime Show in San Diego.
+With an extensive background in dance team and cheer, Brittany was part of the UNC Asheville dance and cheer team.
+Brittany was the assistant choreographer for the 2016 Orange Bowl Halftime Show in Miami, the 2015 & 2018 Holiday Bowl Halftime Show in San Diego and the 2017 Pearl Harbor Day Parade in Hawaii.
 Brittany has worked with the Miss Hendersonville Princess Pageant for the Miss America Organization as the Princesses’ choreographer.
-Brittany is married to her husband, Brad and they are happy to call Hendersonville home!
+Brittany is married to her husband, Brad, and they have two boys, Carter and Owen.

-Brittany loves to teach dance and work with children!
-This makes her a favorite among the young dancers here at Pat’s!
-Brittany is our Pre-School Director, making sure each dancer has a positive experience & a strong educational foundation to begin their dance life!
+Brittany loves to teach dance and is a favorite with the young dancers at Pat’s.
+Brittany always makes sure each dancer has a positive experience and a strong educational foundation to begin their dance life!